Frequently Asked

 HMG LA is available to any family looking for developmental, learning or behavior resources for children in Los Angeles County.
 There are no eligibility requirements and no cost to families.

 HMG LA recommends providers use a standardized screening tool designed for use by parents, early educators and health care professionals.
 The tools rely on parents as experts, are easy to use, family-friendly and create a snapshot needed to celebrate milestones and capture delays.
+Commonly utilized tools include the Ages and Stages Questionnaire (ASQ-3 or ASQ-SE), Survey of Well-being of Young Children (SWYC), and Modified Checklist of Autism in Toddlers, Revised (M-CHAT-R).

 Referrals to Services and Programs